-- 3.1 Drivers who are on the current categorisation list may request a revision at any point during the season but by 31 August at the latest, for consideration for the following calendar year. ¶ - 3.2 The Organisers of any Series using the FIA Driver Categorisation system must submit a list of drivers they wish to be considered for recategorisation along with all relevant data by 31 August.
-It will be indicated on the public list that the categorisation of these drivers, including those who have requested an annual revision or have reached the age of 55 or 60, is under review.
-In case of a change in circumstances (such as winning a Championship, obtained new relevant data) those drivers can be added to annual revision until 15 October.¶ - 3.3 Any recategorisation by the Committee on the basis of data received will be published by 20October at the latest. - 3.4 Drivers whose category has been changed or whose request for revision has not been accepted may challenge this decision within seven days of the list's publication on the FIA website, at a cost of €250.
+- 3.1 Drivers who are on the current categorisation list may request a revision at any point during the season but by 31 August at the latest, for consideration for the following calendar year. - 3.2 The Organisers of any Series using the FIA Driver Categorisation system must submit a list of drivers they wish to be considered for an upgrade along with all relevant data by 31 August.
+The Committee reserves the right to add any Driver to the review list until the final list is published. - 3.3 Any recategorisation by the Committee on the basis of data received will be published by 20October at the latest. - 3.4 Drivers whose category has been changed or whose request for revision has not been accepted may challenge this decision within seven days of the list's publication on the FIA website, at a cost of €250.
 Any such challenge must include new data or information in order to be considered.
 No requests for review from any other driver will be accepted.
 Articles 2.7 and 2.8 will apply regarding the outcome of any such challenge. - 3.5 Downgrades due to age (after 55 and 60 and 65 years of age) will be free of charge and no request for revision needs to be entered for these cases.
 Nevertheless, a downgrade may be overruled by the FIA Categorisation Committee at its sole discretion. - 3.6 The FIA Driver Categorisation's public list will be considered definitive on 1st November, except for new categorisation requests and relevant cases outlined in Article 9.
-The categorisations on this list will be final.¶ - 3.7 The dates stated in this article are given as a reference.
+The categorisations on this list will be final.

+3.7 The dates stated in this article are given as a reference.
 Any changes or delays may be communicated via a Bulletin.
 The Committee may review a limited number of cases, at its sole discretion.